abcboy101/pogo-brahmic/README.md

 Niantic's adjusted versions of Noto Sans Thai and Siddhanta are licensed under the same terms.

-This app also uses two additional fonts:
+This app also uses two additional fonts, used to ensure consistent rendering of PUA glyphs as "tofu" or as invisible zero-width characters, regardless of what system fonts are available:
-- [Topua](preview/fonts/Topua-Regular.ttf), which has the Private Use Area mapped to Lato's _.notdef_ glyph
+- [Topua](fonts/Topua-Regular.ttf), which has the Private Use Area mapped to Lato's _.notdef_ glyph
-- [Nopua](preview/fonts/Topua-Regular.ttf), which has the Private Use Area mapped to Lato's _uni0000_ glyph
+- [Nopua](fonts/Nopua-Regular.ttf), which has the Private Use Area mapped to Lato's _uni0000_ glyph

 As modified versions of Lato, they are also licensed under the SIL Open Font License, Version 1.1.